 As such, looking at that mirrored account, you’ll see that some dimensions are missing.

 This is because the matching happens based on dimension strings and not sessions.

 Step 7: Session vs. string-based matching

-If the data was session-based, you’d get everything back like this:
+If the data was session-based, you’d get something like this: